DasDaOne/SaveSystem/README.md

 # SaveSystem

-A small system for saving player data of mine, requires NewtonsoftJson to work
+A small system of mine, designed for saving player data.

+Requires NewtonsoftJson to work